 Do with this information what you will.

-While bars in regional Victoria have returned, it’s still been six months since we have been able to step foot in our favourite clubs, throwback multiple Mario Karts, and dance to Mr Brightside as it came on for the 14th time in one night… and it’s really starting to hurt.
+It’s still been a hot minute since we have been able to step foot in our favourite clubs, throwback multiple Mario Karts, and dance to Mr Brightside as it came on for the 14th time in one night… and it’s really starting to hurt.

 Everyone is looking back on the clubbing scene with rose-coloured glasses, reminiscing on live music, getting sweaty on the dance floor and stumbling down that treacherous St James staircase at sunrise.